Kurento/kurento/source/user/troubleshooting.rst

 KMS became unresponsive (due to network error or crash)
 -------------------------------------------------------

 The Kurento Client library is programmed to start a retry-connect process whenever the other side of the RPC channel -ie. the KMS instance- becomes unresponsive.
-An error exception will raise, which again **the client application should handle**, and then the library will automatically start trying to reconnect with KMS.
+An error exception will raise, which again **the Application Server should handle**, and then the library will automatically start trying to reconnect with KMS.

 This is how this process would look like.
 In this example, KMS was restarted so the Kurento Client library lost connectivity with KMS for a moment, but then it was able con reconnect and continue working normally: